robertaboukhalil/multiplayer-igv/README.md

 ### Supabase config

-Create a `.env` file in the root folder that contains your Supabase database's **public** URL and anonymous key:
+After cloning this repo, create a `.env` file in the root folder that contains your Supabase database's **public** URL and anonymous key:

 ```
 PUBLIC_SUPABASE_URL = "https://YOUR_SUPABASE_PROJECT_ID.supabase.co"